Scene from the musical 1776 by Peter Stone and Sherman Edwards. Directed by Jim Lortz.

-- Brian Quijada (Actor, Playwright, and Musical Artist)
+- Brian Quijada (Actor, Playwright, and Musical Artist, NYC)

 - Jeffrey Augustin (Playwright, story editor and episode writer for “Claws”)

-The Department of Theatre Arts values student internships because they are the best bridge between education and a career in theatre arts.
-Students participate in internships all over the state and beyond:
+The department values student internships because they are the best bridge from college to a career in theatre arts.
+Western students have secured internships across Washington state and beyond, including:

 - Seattle Scenic Studios